Kartikullal/book-recommendation/README.md

 ### <u> Data Sources: </u>

-Our Data consists of 3 files:
+Our Data consists of 2 sources over 5 files:
+1. Book recommendation dataset

-1. Books.csv: This is the main file, which contains Book ISBN, Title, Author, Publishers etc.
+  a.
+Books.csv: This is the main file, which contains Book ISBN, Title, Author, Publishers etc.

-2. Ratings.csv: This is the ratings data of each user
+  b.
+Ratings.csv: This is the ratings data of each user

-3. Users.csv: This contains demographic information of each user
+  c.
+Users.csv: This contains demographic information of each user

+2. Amazon Book reviews dataset
+  a.
+Books_rating.csv: This file has information about book reviews for unique book and users who gives these reviews for each book.
+  b. books_data.csv: This file contains the details of books such as genres, authors, cover, description and etc.

 ### <u> Data Cleaning and Initial Processing: </u>